gabrieladiazgrc/mushroom-noni/README.md

 - 👋 Hi, I’m @mushroom-noni
 - 👀 I’m interested in natural and computer sciences.
-- 🌱 I’m currently learning IA and Microsoft Azure on Innovacción Virtual.
+- 🌱 I’m currently learning Python.
-- 💞️ I use he/him pronouns.
+- 💞️ I use any pronouns.
 - 📫 You can reach me via email on cev5870@innovaccion.mx

 <!---